 As part of your job-hunting strategy you will need to keep up to date on developments in this sector and keep track of any vacancies that are coming up.
 Below are some resources to help you research the sector generally and for a selection of sales sectors.
 The knowledge gained through your research may help you to target your applications and will help when preparing for interviews.

-- Association of Professional Sales - Providing news and insight into the sales careers market, along with useful news of professional develeopment opportunities and sales-related events.
+- Institute of Sales Professionals - Providing news and insight into the sales careers market, along with useful news of professional development opportunities and sales-related events.

 - Targetjobs Sales - Helpful overview of sales graduate careers.